 According to the American Psychological Association, being involved in an auto collision is the leading cause of Post-Traumatic Stress Disorder (PTSD) in America.
 PTSD may not be noticed in the weeks or even months following an incident, so many people are unaware they have it until something triggers them.
 In some cases, this can be months or even years later, and by then the opportunity to file a claim for emotional distress has passed.
 As such, it is important to work with an attorney after a personal injury accident no matter how serious or minor your physical injuries may be.

 Contact a Philadelphia Personal Injury Lawyer

 Emotional distress is an important aspect of many personal injury claims, and you need to work with an experienced attorney to ensure that this is properly addressed in your claim.
-Do not hesitate to contact the Philadelphia attorneys of van der Veen, Hartshorn and Levin today at (215) 486-0123 for assistance.
+Do not hesitate to contact the Philadelphia attorneys of van der Veen, Hartshorn, Levin & Lindheim today at (215) 486-0123 for assistance.